 Welcome to the SEVIS Training for sponsor officials.
 This training is designed to facilitate your understanding of SEVIS in regards to the administration, maintenance, and management of the J-1 program information at your organization and your exchange visitor and spouse/dependent records.

 In this presentation, we will discuss the following functions: Cancel/Invalidate Exchange Visitor, No Show, Terminate, and Shorten Program.

-This presentation provides guidance for using SEVIS.
-It does not replace the Exchange Visitor Program regulations found in 22 CFR Part 62.
-To obtain administrative guidance on the Exchange Visitor Program, the Exchange Visitor Program regulations, or program or Exchange Visitor issues and concerns, contact the Department of State’s Office of Designation, Private Sector Exchange.
+Disclaimer: This presentation provides guidance for using SEVIS.
+It does not replace the Exchange Visitor Program regulations 22 CFR Part 62.
+To obtain administrative guidance on the Exchange Visitor Program, the Exchange Visitor Program regulations, or program or exchange visitor issues and concerns, contact the Department of State's Office of Private Sector Exchange Designation.

 We will begin by discussing the Cancel EV function.

 The Cancel EV function updates an exchange visitor’s status to Invalid.
 An invalidated EV record indicates that an exchange visitor has not entered the United States in J-1 status and they do not plan to participate in their exchange visitor program activity.
 There are two ways in which an exchange visitor’s record may be invalidated: manually and automatically.
 Only records that are in Initial status without port of entry information may be invalidated.